pedrosecchi67/LovelacePM/README.md

 from LovelacePM import *; from LovelacePM.monoplane import *
 ```

-Notice that a function with suffix "defsect" is used in the code above.
+Note that a function with suffix "defsect" is used in the code above.
 A defsect is a lambda function that defines a body section based on data simpler than its point-by-point geometry - speciffically, its maximum dimension, center position in 3D space and y and z axis scale factors (to make it easier to transform a tubular into an egg-shape fuselage, if you so desire =D).
 If you want further info on what is a defsect and how to customize it, check out:

 ```
 from LovelacePM import *